-I am a visiting assistant professor in the History Department of Truman State University.
+I am a lecturer in the University of Chicago’s Social Sciences Collegiate Division, where I teach students to read and analyze works of political economy and social theory.
 My research examines the strategies of legitimation used by the Armenian dynasts of the Hellenistic and Roman periods to create and perpetuate their authority in the context of the shifting sociopolitical relations within Armenia and with its neighbors.
 The research interrogates the processes of legitimation by investigating the rulers’ textual and material narratives on coins and inscriptions, and also their spatial practices and dialectical interaction with the landscape.

 I teach about world history, classical archaeology, the history of the ancient Mediterranean, and also about issues of identity formation, as well as historical and archaeological methodologies.